PHANTOM-Platform/Repository/demo_scripts/README.md

-# Scripts for accessing to the PHANTOM REPOSITORY server
+# Scripts for accessing the PHANTOM REPOSITORY server

 > PHANTOM REPOSITORY server interface between different PHANTOM tools, storing files and the metadata related to them.

 ## Introduction
-The purpose of the scripts in this folder is to facilitate the use of the Repository, both to upload files and metadata, and to access the information stored there.
+The purpose of the scripts in this folder is to facilitate the use of the Repository, both to upload Files and Metadata and to access the information stored there.

 These scripts also aim to serve as an example of the authentication and authorization process based on tokens.

 ## List and description the USERS' scripts

-Here is shown the differente available scripts.
+Here is shown the different available scripts.
 The parameters are filled with some values such the access path to the REPOSITORY as localhost:8000.

-Please, replace the values of the parameters for the appropiate values in your case.
+Please, replace the values of the parameters for the appropriate values in your case.

-A video demostration of this scripts is available at [YOUTUBE Scripts DEMO][video_scripts].
+A video demonstration of this scripts is available at [YOUTUBE Scripts DEMO][video_scripts].

 ####   SCRIPT FOR THE GENERATION OF A NEW AUTHORIZATION TOKEN
-This script takes as autentication inputs the user_id and the user_password, and generates an authorization token with a limited life.
+This script takes as authentication inputs the user_id and the user_password and generates an authorization token with a limited life.
-As default value, the generated tokens experire after 1 month.
+As the default value, the generated tokens expire after 1 month.

 ```bash
 bash get_token.sh -e bob@example.com -pw 1234 -s localhost -port 8000 ;